 Section 6.
 Actions Upon Termination.
 When a member is terminated, the Cooperative shall either: (a) purchase the Class A stock of the member by tendering to the member, or to the member's heirs or successors, the par value or the book value of the member's Class A stock, whichever is less, together with any cash portion of a patronage dividend due or unpaid, less any indebtedness due the Cooperative; or (b) purchase the Class A stock of the member by tendering to the member, or to the member's heirs or successors, Class B stock, together with any cash portion of a patronage dividend due or unpaid, less any indebtedness due the Cooperative.
 Regardless of the reasons for termination, repurchase of the Cooperative's stock from a terminated member shall be subject to the same terms and limitations governing all stock repurchases, including availability of replacement capital and the discretion of the Board of Directors to determine terms of repurchase.
 Upon termination of membership, the member shall thereafter have no voting rights in the Cooperative.
-No action taken hereunder shall impair the obligations or liabilities of either party under any contract with the Cooperative which may be terminated only as provided therein
+No action taken hereunder shall impair the obligations or liabilities of either party under any contract with the Cooperative which may be terminated only as provided therein withdrawal from membership in the Cooperative, the stock of the member can be transferred only to the Cooperative and only upon approval of the Board of Directors.
+The stock of the Cooperative is not transferable under any other circumstances.

 Section 7.
-Restrictions on Withdrawals and
+Restrictions on Withdrawals and Transfers of Membership.
+Upon a member's